 OPTIONS = Opportunities for PhDs: Transitions, Industry Options, Networking, and Skills

-The OPTIONS Program is an initiative to supports PhD students and post-doctoral fellows to explore diverse career options.
+The OPTIONS Program is an initiative to support PhD students and post-doctoral fellows in exploring diverse career options.

 The OPTIONS Program is open to PhD students (who have completed qualifying and/or comprehensive exams) and post-doctoral fellows who want to develop their personal/professional skills and explore career options.
 Involvement in the program requires participants actively engage in discussions and support their peer’s career preparation.
 Participants who complete the program will receive a certificate of completion and four GPS Credits (learn more about SGS's Graduate Professional Skills Program here).

 The next cohort of OPTIONS will be in Fall 2019 (check back in late August for more details).

 What U of T Engineering graduate students have said about the program

 - "The OPTIONS Program provided me with a how-to guide on exploring next steps.
 I am more confident in reaching out to individuals in different positions to learn about their career paths.
 I left the program with a better understanding and ability to market my skills and strengths gained throughout my education."
 (PhD, IBBME)

 - "The OPTIONS Program helped me understand my skills from childhood to adulthood by realizing common patterns.
 It aided me to widen my career possibilities as opposed to the classic 'industry vs academia' approach after PhD."
 (PhD, ECE)

 - "I was in the middle of my career exploration when I joined The Options Program.
 For me the program highlighted the possibilities outside of the more "well traveled" career paths and I felt empowered to explore these.
 Through the program I was able to recognize all my skills and how these are of great value for my chosen direction in life."
 (Post-doctoral Fellow, UTIAS)